-When it comes to cannabis, Quebec is as conservative as they come | CBC News
+Quebec moves cautiously — and reluctantly — on legal cannabis sales | CBC News

 After adopting the bill, Charlebois pointed out it wasn't perfect — and that, perhaps in future, Quebec would make it legal to grow one or two plants at home.

-But, she said, major concerns remain around health, and stressed that pot is not a "trivial" substance.
+But, she said, major concerns remain around health, and she stressed that pot is not a "trivial" substance.
 In other words, Quebec's legislation isn't likely to be relaxed any time soon.

 Comments